 And now—I miss you, Erik.
 I miss you every morning I wake up, and you’re not there.
 I miss you every time I see a snow-covered mountain and don’t see you racing down the side.
 I miss you when I meet someone else—someone who MIGHT just be the one to help me move on—and no one can come close to giving me the love you have given me.
 I miss you, Erik.
 I miss US.

 The irony of all this is that I now understand.
 I understand WHY you did what you did.
-While everyone else sees what you did as greedy and self-centered, I now know in my heart—you ended your life for me.
+While most everyone else sees what you did as greedy and self-centered, I now know in my heart—you ended your life for me.
 You wanted to set me free of the prison you imagined you had put me in.
 When I look at what happened through YOUR eyes, I can see the loving, selfless man you always have been.
 For that, I love you.

 I hate you.